statamic/docs/content/collections/docs/protecting-content.md

 To protect a page, add a `protect` variable with a corresponding scheme name.

-For example, Statamic comes pre-configured with a `logged_in` protection scheme that will only show the content to authenticated users.
+For example, Statamic comes pre-configured with a `logged_in` protection scheme that only shows the content to authenticated users.
 You might have an entry like this:

 ``` yaml
 ---